heptarch/heptarch.github.io/projects.md

 ### 2.4. <a href="#toc">More cowbell</a><a id="sec-2-4" name="sec-2-4"></a>

-Of course, his raises the question: if Bell Labs made innovation systematic, why haven't its results been systematically reproduced elsewhere?
+Of course, this raises the question: if Bell Labs made innovation systematic, why haven't its results been systematically reproduced elsewhere?
 IBM and Microsoft have tried, with some luck.
 I don't think Kelly's management was a lucky confluence, but maybe there was a lucky confluence, namely